phalcon/documentation/docs/dispatcher.md

 ```

 ## Getting
-When a route provides named parameters you can receive them in a controller, a view or any other component that extends [Phalcon\Di\Injectable][di-factorydefault]
+When a route provides named parameters you can receive them in a controller, a view, or any other component that extends [Phalcon\Di\Injectable][di-factorydefault]

 ```php
 <?php